metasloth/metasloth.github.io/_posts/2017-03-29-mastering-gifs.md

 <video autoplay="" loop="" style="max-width: 100%; min-height: 409.5px;"><source type="video/mp4" src="//i.imgur.com/oCrupnw.mp4"></video>
 </div>

-## Conclusion
+## Notes

-Keep in mind the raw `.gif` file you create is usually larger than the source video itself, so I recommend using imgur to host your gifs.
+Keep in mind the raw `.gif` file you create is usually larger than the source video itself (which is *insane*), so I recommend using imgur to host your gifs.
 They convert all gifs to HTML5 videos, which are a fraction of the size.
 This will keep mobile users happy as long as your remember to share the link ending in `.gifv`.

+Since it looks like gifs won't be going anywhere soon, I hope this post at least made it less stressfull for those without photoshop to create and share amazing memes.